temikeezy/orbit-import/README.md

 ## XLSX Support

 If `PhpOffice/PhpSpreadsheet` is available, the plugin can parse `.xlsx` files for headers, previews, and batch processing.
-Otherwise, use CSV.
+Otherwise, the UI falls back to CSV.

 ## Requirements